 Mental Health Initiatives

-We began mental health training in 2000 and have continued it since then.
-We provided group training for new employees, mid-level employees, and others in senior staff positions.
+We have offered ongoing mental health training since 2000.
+We give group training for new employees, mid-level employees, and others in senior staff positions.
 Certain online courses have been designed for all employees.
-Employees also gather together to read out loud from a mental health textbook.
-One of the training seminars we offer is called "Around 35: Mental Health for the Prime of Your Career."
-It is offered to employees around age 35-an age when they typically see significant changes in their role within the company as well as stressful events in their private lives.
-This seminar aims to help them to better understand themselves, deal with stress, and maintain their own mental health.
-It is held about 20 times a year between September and February, with more than 300 employees participating annually.
+Also, employees gather together to read out loud from a mental health textbook.
+One example of training is "Around 35: Mental Health for the Prime of Your Career."
+This training is given to employees who are around 35, an age at which their role in the company tends to change and when there tend to be important events in their personal lives.
+This training helps them to better understand themselves, deal with stress, and maintain their own personal mental health.
+The training has been provided a total of 139 times since the 2012 fiscal year, and 1,731 employees have participated.

 Our business sites have health management offices, where medical professionals (occupational physicians, nurses, and clinical psychologists) offer employees advice on mental and physical health issues.
 Industrial counselors are on duty in our employee counseling offices.
 They provide all types of advice as well as career counseling to help employees achieve self-realization and chart their careers.